Donald Trump strikes terribly at his Los Angeles golf course - ExBulletin

 Trump has been an avid golfer for some time and recently backed the PGA Tour’s deal with LIV Golf.

 “GOOD NEWS FROM LIV GOLF.
-A GREAT, BEAUTIFUL AND GLAMOROUS OFFER FOR THE WONDERFUL WORLD OF GOLF.”
+A GREAT, BEAUTIFUL AND GLAMOROUS DEAL FOR THE WONDERFUL WORLD OF GOLF.”
 Trump posted on Truth Social shortly after the deal was announced.

-Former President Donald Trump and team captain Sergio Garcia of Fireballs GC are seen on the 18th green during a pro-am before the LIV Golf Invitational – Miami at Trump National Doral Miami on October 27, 2022 in Doral , in Florida.
-(Charles Laberge/LIV Golf via Getty Images)

 CLICK HERE TO GET THE FOX NEWS APP